festlv/ir-marker-tracking/README.md

 Problems
 --------------

-At this point, the code isn't even research-quality code (that has been proven to work at least once).
+At this point, the code isn't even research-quality (that has been proven to work at least once).

 Observed error was ~0.1m for first 1m but at 3m distance the distance reading was 2.3m